5 Rare Signs That Mean A Man Is Truly In Love With A Woman, According To Psychology

 Safety is a core element, and I feel it’s underrepresented in the male falling-in-love cycle.

-2. You trust her
+2. He trusts her

 Trust is letting your partner go out with a bunch of male archetypes that get her juices flowing knowing that nothing will happen, and understanding that I’m the one that she’s going to come back to, and she’ll be excited to come back to me.

+It’s a very empowering feeling.
+I think building trust from the get-go intertwines your relationship and prepares you for the long term.
 When I finally understood that we had deep trust in one another, then I knew I was in love.

-3. You feel excited around her
+3. He feels excited around her

 I think I knew there was something deeper that I had with Natalie when I was excited to see her, even after three months into our relationship.
 I don’t think this wanes.